Dyschronometria: How Dementia Affects Time Perception

 Share

-As life's journey progresses, understanding the passage of time becomes ever more crucial.
 For those living with dementia and their caregivers, time perception can often become a challenging hurdle, especially when encountering a condition known as dyschronometria.
-This article delves into this aspect of dementia and shines a light on potential solutions.
+This article delves into the relationship between time perception and dementia and shines a light on ways to manage it.

 What is dyschronometria?

-Dyschronometria is a term that, while not a household name, plays a significant role in the lives of many people with dementia.
-It's fundamentally the inability to accurately estimate the amount of time that has passed.
+Dyschronometria is the inability to accurately estimate the amount of time that has passed.
 This can vary from confusing minutes with hours to misjudging the difference between days or even seasons.

 What is dyschronometria’s relationship to dementia?

 The perception of time is deeply rooted in our short-term memory and cognitive processing, particularly in the temporal lobe, a part of the brain often affected by Alzheimer’s disease and other dementia types.
-Consequently, dyschronometria can be one of the most challenging symptoms a person with dementia might experience.
+This can make dyschronometria one of the most challenging symptoms a person with dementia might experience.

-For a deeper understanding of the topic, you may find it helpful to read this study into subjective time in dementia.
+For a deeper understanding of the topic, you may find it helpful to read this study on subjective time in dementia.

 • Confusion between AM and PM.